bilal-amjad-dev/docker/docker-network/lab2.md

-You will notice that here inside the networks, previously whenever I was showing you for the network of login container, it says as bridge but here it is seeing as secure network because we have allocated data dynamic.

-You cna see *Both containers have different ip addresses* because both have different **bridge** network.
+You can see *Both containers have different ip addresses* because both have different **bridge** network.